zigonk/DRES-HCMUS/utils/README.md

 CSV File ←→ JSON Evaluation Template
 ```
 ## Limitations
-- Automatic import of video/media items ("MEDIA_ITEM") is not supported because the required unique IDs for each media file are not available in the database; users must manually ensure that referenced video filenames in the CSV match the collection in DRES, and update the generated JSON with correct media IDs if necessary.
+- Automatic import of video/media items ("MEDIA_ITEM") is not supported because the required unique IDs for each media file are not available in the database.
-- Task type and task group are currently fixed to `"qa-kis"`, `"tkis"`, `"vkis"`, and `"trake"` for type, and `"default"` for group.
+- Task type and task group are currently fixed to `"qa-kis"`, `"tkis"`, `"vkis"`, and `"trake"` for group.
+Please see below workflow to create these on your DRES system.
   To use different types or groups, edit the relevant assignment in `csv_parser.py` (e.g., change `row["query_type"] = "qa"`) and in `task_builders.py`.

 ## Files